Dahi Baingan – Yogurt Eggplant Curry

 4. Cook the eggplant in the air fryer for about 10-15 minutes, shaking the basket or turning the pieces halfway through the cooking time to ensure even crispiness.

 5. Check for doneness.
-The eggplant should be golden brown and tender when pierced with a fork.
+The eggplant should be ygolden brown and tender when pierced with a fork.

 Serving Options: Hot or Cold?

-This “Baingan with Dahi” recipe is so flexible, you have the freedom to serve it either as a main course or as a side dish, it’s entirely up to you.
-It goes great with plain rice or warm naan, as a main dish.
-On the other hand, have it as a tasty side dish, like a raita, with dishes like Chana Pulao or whatever else you’re craving.
+This “Baingan with Dahi” recipe is so flexible, you have the freedom to serve it either as a main course or baingan raita as a side dish with pulao, it’s entirely up to you.

-Let’s talk about keeping it fresh!
-To really enjoy all the true flavors and textures of this dish, it’s best to eat it right after making it.
-Eating it fresh makes it extra special, and reheating might not keep it as tasty.
-Since there’s yogurt in the mix, warming it up could change how it tastes and feels.
-So, make sure you dive into this dish when it’s fresh.
+To really enjoy all the flavors and textures, it’s best to eat it right after you make it.
+Eating it fresh makes it super special, and reheating is not the option since there’s yogurt in it, warming it up can change the taste and feel.
+So, make sure to enjoy this dish while it’s still fresh!

 Frequently Asked Questions